Parham Park: Gardens and parkland

-Features include an 18th-century round dovecote about 50 m east of the kitchen-garden wall (listed Grade II), an icehouse set into the north-west slope of Windmill Hill about 500 m north-east of the house, and a brick-and-turf maze constructed in 1991 to a design taken from Parham embroidery.
-South of the house stands St Peter’s church, largely rebuilt about 1820 but retaining a 1545 chapel.
+Features in the park include an 18th-century round dovecote about 50 m east of the kitchen-garden wall, listed Grade II, an icehouse set into the north-west slope of Windmill Hill about 500 m north-east of the house, and St Peter's Church, a Grade I-listed church south of the house, largely rebuilt about 1820 but retaining a chapel of 1545.

-The walled kitchen garden north of the house, shown on Yeakell and Gardner’s 1778 map, retains its 18th and 19th century structure and was laid out ornamentally in the 1920s by Clive Pearson with Victor Heal, with partial replanting and simplification by Peter Coats in 1982.
-Features include broad mixed borders, a 1927 stone summerhouse by Heal against the north wall, a two-storey children’s playhouse from the 1920s, themed borders, an herb garden with sundial and a 30 m lean-to greenhouse surviving from a set of four by Mackenzie & Moncur of 1923.
+The walled kitchen garden lies north of the house and its stable and service courtyards.
+It is a rectangular enclosure measuring about 136 × 115 m, with its outline shown on Yeakell and Gardner's map of 1778.
+Its present ornamental structure was laid out in the 1920s by Clive Pearson and Victor Heal, with planting partly replanned and simplified by Peter Coats in 1982.
+The garden includes broad mixed borders, a 1927 stone summerhouse by Heal against the north wall, a two-storey children's playhouse from the 1920s, a yew-hedged herb garden, a sundial and a 30 m lean-to greenhouse, surviving from a set of four built by Mackenzie & Moncur of Edinburgh in 1923.

+The later garden design has drawn on Parham's interior collections.
+A 2025 World of Interiors article noted that the blue-and-gold borders were inspired by the house's needlework collection, and that Veronica's Maze took its form from a 16th-century embroidery on the house's great bed.
+Parham's own garden history says that Veronica's Maze was laid out in 1990 and was made of turf and brick.
+Alicia Pearson began the practice of arranging home-grown flowers in the house when Parham opened to the public; the arrangements used flowers grown at Parham and harmonised with the colour schemes of the rooms.

 Ecology

-Much of the estate forms the biological Parham Park SSSI, covering 263.4 ha.
-The Natural England citation notes “one of the richest epiphytic lichen floras in south east England” with 165 recorded species, “two rare beetles Ampedus cardinalis and Procraerus tibialis”, “a relict lowland raised bog with adjacent alder carr,” artificial ponds and ditches, and “one of the largest heronries in Sussex”.
+Parham Park SSSI covers 263.4 ha.
+Natural England cites it as having one of the richest epiphytic lichen floras in south-east England, with 165 recorded species, including Thelopsis rubella in what the citation describes as its only known locality east of the New Forest.
+The SSSI also contains a relict lowland raised bog with adjacent alder carr, artificial ponds and ditches with marginal plant communities, and a mix of parkland, ancient open oak woodland, beech high forest, pine, coppice and wet woodland.

+The site supports two rare beetles, Ampedus cardinalis and Procraerus tibialis.
+Natural England also records that mature Scots pines in the managed woodland hold one of the largest heronries in Sussex.

 Ownership and access

-Parham House and Gardens are owned by the Parham Park Trust and managed by Parham Park Ltd; the house and gardens open to paying visitors during the season.
-Coverage of stewardship has noted the role of Lady Emma Barnard, great-niece of Veronica Tritton, in profiles such as the Telegraph feature and her official biography as Lord-Lieutenant of West Sussex; she chairs Parham Park Ltd.
+The house, gardens and 875 acre of park and woodland are owned by the Parham Park Trust and managed by Parham Park Ltd. Since 1994 the chatelaine has been Lady Emma Barnard, great-niece of Veronica Tritton, who lives at the house with her family.
+Coverage of Parham's recent stewardship has noted Barnard's role, and her official biography as Lord-Lieutenant of West Sussex states that she chairs Parham Park Ltd. The house and gardens open to paying visitors during the season.